The English East India Company: Model for Future Multinational Corporations?

 POSSIBLE LESSONS

 The East India Company began as an aggressive overseas trading company that had to provide its own security in a violent and politically chaotic environment.
+For most of its existence, the company could not expect any military or political support from the English government.
 The company could bear these costs because of the very high profit margins it achieved.
 It crossed the line to become a colonial administrator.
 It became unprofitable and dependent on loans from the English government.
 Eventually, the English government stripped the EIC of its monopoly and took over its colonial empire.

 After numerous failures to control spice production or dominate the spice trade, the EIC concentrated on entrepot trading in India, “country” trading throughout Asia and, eventually, the Chinese tea trade.
 This led to military conflict and political expansion in India, new trading stations between India and China (Singapore, Hong Kong), and conflict (The Opium War) when China attempt to stop the importation of opium that financed the tea trade.